pbeens/Programming-Word-Challenges/README.md

 Example: “??A?M” → ALARM, CHARM, CHASM, PSALM, SWARM…
 1. Additional challenges from Ross can be found [here](https://github.com/pbeens/Programming-Word-Challenges/blob/main/Resources/Ross-Jamieson-Word-Challenges.docx) (Word document).

+Submitted by Doug Peterson:

+15. **Word Chain** - A well known word game involves changing one word into another word by successively substituting one letter at a time, by another letter, in such a way that the intermediate words still make sense.
+For example, to change the word ALONE into CRAZY could involve the following steps: ALONE → CLONE → CRONE → CRANE → CRAZE → CRAZY.
+Each of these intermediate words are acceptable English words.
+Sometimes you are forced to extend the chain to several more words, to ensure that each intermediate word be found in the dictionary.
+In this problem we will only consider 5-letter words, and for convenience, there is a “dictionary” of 5-letter words available [here](https://raw.githubusercontent.com/pbeens/Programming-Word-Challenges/main/Datafiles/5-letter-words.txt).

 ## Other Text-Based Challenges

 These text-based challenges do not rely on the importing of a text file: